-There are many reasons why.
-Maybe you have a dairy intolerance.
+There are lots reasons why someone might avoid cow’s milk.
+Maybe you’re lactose intolerant.
 Maybe you don’t like the way cow’s milk tastes.
+Maybe you don’t like the way you feel after you’ve had dairy products.
 Or maybe you think cow milk is unhealthy.

 But the fact is, lots of people either need or want a milk alternative.
 Water is great to drink, but it’s not the right smoothie substrate, and it can’t replace milk in recipes or coffee drinks.
 You need something vaguely white and thick enough to pass as milk.

 Normally in a post like this, I’d cover all the different varieties and what sets each apart — their strengths and weaknesses, their nutrient profiles, their unhealthy ingredients.
 And I’ll certainly do that today, but first there’s good news and bad news.

 The good news is that there are plenty of good choices available.
 If you want something to drink, use in smoothies, or add to coffee, there are many different plant-based milk that avoid overly offensive ingredients.